libp1pp

 Does not return.

-errors (none in v1).
-User code is encouraged to use it for its own
+User code is encouraged to use panic for its own invariant violations.

 %assert_<cc> macros